 This advanced course is focused on development, implementation, and evaluation of individualized educational plans; special approaches to teaching functional skills; developmental programming; data-based management (including technological applications); specialized approaches to teaching basic skills and adaptation of curriculum.
-The course will include reviewing, evaluating, and selecting curriculum; best instructional practices and research-based strategies; using various methods for evaluation of student progress, developing interpersonal interactions, and addressing issues for transition.
-Candidates will learn how to include diverse students for the K-12 general education classroom.
+The course will include reviewing, evaluating, and selecting curriculum; best instructional practices and researchbased strategies; using various methods for evaluation of student progress, developing interpersonal interactions, and addressing issues for transition.
+Candidates will learn how to include diverse students for the K- 12 general education classroom.

-ESE 647- Advanced Assessment of Exceptional Students II (3) F, Sp, Su This is an advanced course in the assessment for eligibility, instructional processes and transition assessment for exceptional children, including those who are ESOL.
+ESE 647 - Advanced Assessment of Exceptional Students II

+This is an advance course in the assessment for eligibility, instructional processes and transition assessment for exceptional children, including those who are ESOL.
 Primary emphasis will be placed upon assessment methods for planning education and transition services within the context of the IDEA.
 Interpreting and using assessment information to plan instruction using evidenced-based practices, accommodations, and postsecondary goals will also be covered.
 This course prepares discipline-based and reflective professionals in the field of special education who can serve students with diverse needs.

-ESE 648- Advanced Communication, Consultation, and Collaboration (3) F, Sp, Su This course is an advanced communication and collaboration class.
-It will allow the candidate to examine ways in which individuals interact with educational systems, communities at large, and each other to bring about appropriate educational services for students with special educational needs.
+ESE 648 - Advanced Communication, Consultation, and Collaboration appropriate educational services for students with special educational needs.
 Included are fundamentals of group processes, human behavior and interaction, and motivation as well as skills and knowledge necessary for successful communication, consultation, and collaboration with others concerned about educating students with exceptional needs.
 Candidates will experience a particular focus on how to collaborate with educational stakeholders to include students with disabilities and who are otherwise diverse into the general education classroom.
 There will be a practice of collaborating with peers to provide services to students and families with disabilities at a local school.